 A compromise was later reached, and they were allowed to continue if they took a vow of obedience to the church, lived in a gated community, and dressed so they could be identified.

-In 1988, the last Beguine died, and today, the Great Beguinage of Leuven is an atmospheric neighbourhood to stroll around.
+In 1988, the last Beguine died, but today you can stroll around the Great Beguinage of Leuven to see the community they lived in.

 The story goes that Léon Schreurs was out drinking the night before he was due to leave for the battlefields with his platoon.
 Enjoying too many of Belgium’s fine beers, he fell asleep at the bar, and his platoon left without him.